-H. A citation of the legal authority to operate the IT system.

-SORN 34VA10/86 FR 33015 Authority for Maintenance of the System: Title 38, United States Code, Section 7301.
-Routine use: 19.

-I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
+- H. What is the citation of the legal authority to operate the IT system?SORN 34VA10/86 FR 33015 Authority for Maintenance of the System: Title 38, United States Code, Section 7301.
+Routine use: 19. - I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
 If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?